 - good animal husbandry.

-In March 2022, a webinar and series of face-to-face drop-in meetings were held by the Department of Environment, Land, Water and Planning (DELWP) to provide information about recent wild dog control activities and to discuss planned control activities for the forthcoming year of 2022–2023.
+In March and April 2023, a series of face-to-face drop-in meetings were held by the Wild Dog Program to provide information about recent wild dog control activities and to discuss planned control activities for the forthcoming year of 2023-2024.

 The opportunity to provide feedback on the implementation of these plans has now concluded.